Coit Tower

 What you need to know

-The tower lobby and ground-floor murals are free.
-The elevator ride to the observation deck has a separate fee.
-On clear days the views stretch from the Golden Gate Bridge to the Bay Bridge, with Alcatraz, Angel Island, and the Marin Headlands in the foreground.
+The lobby and ground-floor murals are free; the elevator to the observation deck has a separate fee.
+On clear days the views stretch from the Golden Gate to the Bay Bridge.
+The murals were painted in 1934 by 25 artists under the Public Works of Art Project, with a theme of “Aspects of Life in California, 1934”; some imagery drew accusations of Communist sympathies and the tower briefly closed during the controversy.
+Early morning has the lightest crowds, and sunset draws photographers.

 Explore Nearby